juspay/hyperswitch-web/README.md

 3. **Find Your Keys**: In the sidebar, locate the "Developers" section, then click on [API Keys](https://app.hyperswitch.io/developer-api-keys).
 Here, you can generate your API Key.
 Additionally, your Publishable Key is available within the same section.

-4. **Find Your Profile Id**: In the sidebar, locate the "Settings" section, then click on [Business Profile](https://app.hyperswitch.io/business-profiles).
-There, you can find the business profile for your account.

-5. **Integration**: After obtaining your Keys and Profile ID add them to your project's environment variables or configuration file for seamless integration.
+4. **Integration**: After obtaining your Keys add them to your project's environment variables or configuration file for seamless integration.

 The above method is for using our Sandbox Environment.